Creative Commons License 2023 Volume 10 Issue 3

 Results of B1 (Figure 3) showed that the decrease rate of detected L. serricorne in Week 1-7 was -15.91%, -11.36%, 11.36%, 68.18%, -50.0%, -20.45%, and -9.1%, respectively.
 It could be seen from B2 (Figure 3) that the number of monitored L. serricorne decreased obviously after imidacloprid application.
 The decrease rate of detected L. serricorne in weeks 1-7 were 95.83%, 95.83%, 95.83%, 100.0%, 97.92%, 100.0%, and 97.92%, respectively.
 The storage section has a construction area of 600 m2 and a volume of 3000 m3.
 After imidacloprid treatment, only at most two L. serricorne were detected every week.
 This section is for storing shreds, as a Hazard Analysis Critical Control Point, with the greatest risk of L. serricorne invading cigarette products.
 Therefore, the fewer L. serricorne in this plant, the less risk of L. serricorne infecting products.
 In addition, none of the complicated machines and fewer shelters for L. serricorne in this plant were also the factors for the high control effect.

 Figure 3.
 Quantitative change of detected L. serricorne weekly before and after application of insecticide in the storage section, the week before application was recorded as week 0 and an arrow indicated the application time (the last day of the week).
-B1) application with beta-cyfluthrin; B2) application with imidacloprid.
+B1) application with beta-cyfluthrin, B2) application with imidacloprid.

 Quantitative change of detected L. serricorne in the blending section

-After the application of beta-cyfluthrin, except in week 4 with decrease rate of detected L. serricorne of 89.47%, decrease rate in other weeks was maintained at 26.32%-47.37% (Figure 4).
-As shown in C2 (Figure 4), within 7 weeks after imidacloprid application, decrease rate of detected L. serricorne was maintained at 70.0%-100.0%.
+After the application of beta-cyfluthrin, except in week 4 with a decrease rate of detected L. serricorne of 89.47%, the decrease rate in other weeks was maintained at 26.32%-47.37% (Figure 4).
+As shown in C2 (Figure 4), within 7 weeks after imidacloprid application, the decrease rate of detected L. serricorne was maintained at 70.0%-100.0%.
 Only at most three L. serricorne were captured per week.

 Figure 4.
 Quantitative change of detected L. serricorne weekly before and after application of insecticide in the blending section, the week before application was recorded as week 0 and an arrow indicated the application time (the last day of the week).
-C1) application with beta-cyfluthrin; C2) application with imidacloprid.
+C1) application with beta-cyfluthrin, C2) application with imidacloprid.

 Quantitative change of detected L. serricorne in the cigarette-making section

 This section has a complex structure, large space, and a high degree of machine integration, which is the last risk point for L. serricorne to invade cigarette products.
 The tobacco industry has strict requirements for pest control and sanitation.
 D1 in Figure 5a showed a weekly quantitative change of detected L. serricorne before and after the application of beta-cyfluthrin.
-As a whole, number of captured L. serricorne did not change obviously, and decrease rate of detected L. serricorne in week 1-7 was -15.79%, 57.89%, 63.16%, 10.53%, 36.84%, -31.58%, 31.58%, respectively.
+As a whole, number of captured L. serricorne did not change obviously, and decrease rate of detected L. serricorne in week 1-7 was -15.79%, 57.89%, 63.16%, 10.53%, 36.84%, -31.58%, and 31.58%, respectively.
 It could be seen from D2 (Figure 5a) that, the decrease rate of detected L. serricorne in week 1 was 84.62%, but only 46.15% and 15.38% in week 2 and week 3.
 We realized that the treatment effect differed significantly with other sections and adults were only found in a pheromone trap, and thus carried out an inspection immediately.
 After careful examination, it was found that most beetles were in obsolete equipment covered with plastic film that pesticide could not reach.
 Only those beetles that came out from the not-well sealing of the plastic cover were attracted and landed in the trap.
 Therefore, the obsolete equipment was removed and imidacloprid was applied again.
 Decreased rate of detected L. serricorne in weeks 4-7 was maintained at 84.62-100.0%, which reached the threshold index of pest control in this section (£ one L. serricorne/week/trap).

 In the cigarette manufacturing area, this section is relatively independent, and isolated from other plants in architecture and space.
 E1 (Figure 5b) showed that the number of L. serricorne in this section was few, but did not decrease obviously after application.
-E2 (Figure 5b) showed that after the application of imidacloprid, none of L. serricorne was detected in week 1-5, and only two were detected in week 6 and week 7.
+E2 (Figure 5b) showed that after the application of imidacloprid, none of L. serricorne was detected in weeks 1-5, and only two were detected in weeks 6 and 7.

 a)